 However, do go into this purchase with reasonable expectations.

-Another possible bug-bear is some dogs may find them noisy.
+Another possible bug-bear is some dogs may find the Stylique noisy.

-Last but certainly not least, for the pet parent who wants to have it all, consider this BestTrendy clipper as a best clipper for poodle fur.
+Last but certainly not least, for the pet parent who wants to have it all, consider the ONEISALL Dog shaver.

 Firstly the price!
 What!
 Seriously???

-Yep, incredibly for pawket money prices you get a cordless rechargeable clipper, power cord, clipper head, four guide cutting comb attachments, a metal comb, and two pairs of trimming scissors!
+Yep, incredibly for pocket money prices, you get a cordless rechargeable clipper, power cord, clipper head, four guide cutting comb attachments, a metal comb, and two pairs of trimming scissors!
 Epic.

 But this isn’t any old clipper that sounds like the outbreak of World War 3, no, these are quiet clippers that even the most skittish of dogs will feel comfortable with.

-You need to look hard for a downside, and OK, some people found they needed a couple of passes over the coat to get a smooth finish… whilst other didn’t.
+You need to look hard for a downside, and OK, some people found they needed a couple of passes over the coat to get a smooth finish… whilst others didn’t.